Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/Bento.md

 ### Bento setup

-1.Log into your Bento dashboard.
+1. Log into your Bento dashboard.
 2. Visit the Integrations page and click on Amplitude.
 3. Paste your Amplitude API key and click Connect.